 The Retirement Savings Plan of the Presbyterian Church (U.S.A.) is a qualified 403(b)(9) defined contribution church plan.
 The Retirement Savings Plan's church plan status has significant implications that can benefit both you and your organization as well as your employees who participate in the plan.

 The Retirement Savings Plan of the Presbyterian Church (U.S.A.) is a qualified 403(b)(9) defined contribution church plan offered by the Board of Pensions with unique features that can only be offered by church plans.
-Employees and ministers of churches and eligible employers controlled by or associated with the Presbyterian Church (U.S.A.) are eligible to participate through their employer.
+Employees of Presbyterian Church (U.S.A.) congregations and eligible employers controlled by or associated with the PC(USA) are eligible to participate through their employer.

 The Board of Pensions will work with your organization to determine if you are eligible to offer the Retirement Savings Plan, which has significant advantages to both you and your employees compared with 403(b) and 401(k) ERISA plans.
 Let's consider those differences and advantages.